Little Waitress

 Little Waitress is a 1932 British musical film directed by Widgey R. Newman and starring Claude Bailey and Moore Marriott.
-It was made at Bushey Studios as a quota quickie.
-A romance occurs between an impoverished tourist and a surprisingly wealthy Germany waitress.
+It was written by It was made at Bushey Studios as a quota quickie.A romance occurs between an impoverished tourist and a surprisingly wealthy Germany waitress.

+Plot

+While touring the Rhine Valley, Englishman John Farrell takes a shine to Trudi, a waitress he meets in a café.
+She is the daughter of Baron Halfsburg, who dislikes all Englishmen, with one exception – John Fulton.
+So Farrell poses as Fulton, and ultimately the Baron forgives his deception and approves his romance with his daughter.